State waives 180-day school requirement as districts shut down amid coronavirus

 Schools closed until further notice after being notified that one or more students have had direct contact with a potentially presumptive positive COVID-19 patient

-On Wednesday, the Connecticut State Colleges and Universities system said all four state universities and all 12 community colleges will move to an online format from March 23 through at least April 5.
+The Connecticut State Colleges and Universities system said all four state universities and all 12 community colleges will move to an online format from March 23.
+All campuses are closed to the general public at this time.

 Albertus Magnus College